Chapter 148 — Minnesota Athletic Trainers Act

 Board of Optometry

-The Board of Optometry consists of five optometrists and two public members appointed by the governor, each serving …
+The Board of Optometry consists of two public members (as defined by section 214.02) and five Minnesota licensed …

 148.53